janewen134/activation-func-in-py/README.md

-# softmax-in-py
+# activation functions-in-py
-softmax function implementation in python
+softmax, relu and tanh function implementation in python